 This course introduces the methods and tools utilized to examine new business ventures focusing on feasibility analysis processes.
-Students learn how to research markets, assess
+Students learn how to research markets, assess strengths, weaknesses, opportunities and threats.
+This is an experiential class requiring

 EPS 342 | The Art of Negotiation [3 credits]